 The photographs go further than a mere documentation of South African football history.
-Drum magazine featuring the likes of Oliver Tambo and Yusuf Dadoo (on the ball) and documented images of the game elsewhere in Africa.
+Also presented are pictures from Drum magazine featuring the likes of Oliver Tambo and Yusuf Dadoo (on the ball) and documented images of the game elsewhere in Africa.
 There is an overweight Idi Amin limbering up with his football team, Kwame Nkrumah addressing his Black Stars from a different age and a young Carlos Alberto Perreira wearing very tight shorts coaching football in Ghana back in 1968.

 A series of vibrant recent photographs by Antony Kaminju are especially resonant.
 Kaminju, a Kenyan, has captured Kaizer Chiefs and Orlando Pirates fans in all their match-day glory.
 What really stands out are his photographs of Long John Silver, a collector of pirate-themed paraphernalia, celebrating the Pirates team and Johannes “Mzion” Mofokeng.
 This famous Pirates’ fan has a shrine in his home where he prays to his ancestors before a game.